MohdRas/kubernetes/README.md

 - a cluster will have master & worker nodes together.
 - master node
   - api server - acts as front end for k8s.
   - etcd - disributed key-value store.
+All the state of a pod is stored here.
-  - controller-manager - brain for the orchestration of the nodes.
+  - controller-manager - detects state changes in cluster ( Pods destroyed )
-  - kube-scheduler - distributing across multiple nodes.
+  - kube-scheduler - distributing pods to be created across multiple nodes.
 - master node
   - kublet
   - container runtime ( **containerd or CRI-O**)